cheerfulstoic/ecto_watch/README.md

   EctoWatch.subscribe(MyApp.Accounts.Package, :deleted, package.id)
 ```

-Once a process is subscribed messages can be handled like so (LiveView example given here but `handle_info` callbacks can be used elsewhere as well):
+Once subscribed, messages can be handled like so (LiveView example given here but `handle_info` callbacks can be used elsewhere as well):

 ```elixir
   def handle_info({:inserted, MyApp.Accounts.User, id, _}, socket) do